 The rocks in this area have slightly better UVs in SADX.
 Also note how SADX made all plants the same color:

-The unique and memorable structure was re-textured, using the same textures in places where it was once unique.
+This area was re-textured, using the same textures in places where it was previously using unique textures.

 The panel glitch present in the original version (caused by a duplicate object entry in the SET file) was not fixed in the ports.
 Note how the transparent part of the panel’s texture got progressively worse with each port, and how the PC version’s texture lacks proper mirroring: